vinnyroca/CodeandMediaArt/docs/index.md

 For this class, we will be sharing our exercises, reading responses and projects through Discord.
 Students will be invited to join the class Discord server on the first day of class.

-I will respond to Discord messages and email within 24 hrs of receipt.
+I will respond to community Discord messages and email within 24 hrs of receipt.
 I will respond to messages sent over the weekend on the following Monday.

+For course communication, please send me an email rather than a DM on Discord.

 ### Canvas Submissions